 But are your learners?

-Organizations everywhere suffer from too much introspection.
-They are so internally focused that they forget to consider the people they’re serving.
-They neglect any kind of evaluation of how their audience will deal with whatever it is they’re serving up.
+Many organizations suffer from too much introspection — that is, they are so internally focused that they forget to consider the people they’re serving.
+In these cases, they neglect any kind of evaluation of how their audience will deal with whatever it is they’re serving up.

 Online training is no different.
-Many of the same reasons that might have made it a challenge to get your own organization to adapt an online program hold true with your learners.
-They might fear technology.
-They might not have the right equipment.
+Many of the same reasons that might have made it a challenge to get your organization to adopt an online program hold true with your learners.
+Perhaps they fear technology.
+Or they don’t have access to the right equipment.
 They might lack even the most rudimentary skills for working online.
-They might have a learning style that doesn’t mesh with what your course offers.
+Additionally, some people just have a learning style that doesn’t mesh with what your course offers.

 Online Learning Readiness Assessment